-Now in his 30s, Anthony was diagnosed about 10 years ago when he was a senior in college.
+Anthony was diagnosed in the mid-2000s when he was a senior in college.
 That’s when he “went down for three days” with what he believed to be the worst case of flu ever.
 After that, the traditional symptoms hit: sleepiness, thirst, frequent bathroom visits that woke him up every couple of hours, and about 50 pounds in weight loss over the course of two months.

 “I really didn’t know what was going on, but it was my last semester of college so I tried to postpone dealing with it until after I’d graduated.”

 Right after his last exam, Anthony rushed to the hospital where his blood sugar reading was “off the charts high” and the doctors diagnosed him with T1D.

 Anthony started on Lantus and at first his doctor prescribed Symlin, too.
 Then after a few years on injections he decided to try an insulin pump.
 Interestingly, Anthony says his observations about cybersecurity and medical device hacking combined with the high cost of supplies persuaded him to go back on injections.
 That’s the regimen he remains on today.